Andy-B-123/TargetSiteDuplicationFinder/README.md

 # TargetSiteDuplicationFinder
+_WorkInProgress!_ At the moment need to work on reducing false-positives.
+Please verify TSD calls.

 A simple script to identify mobile element insertions characterised by Target Site Duplications (TSD) from a short-read data.

 ### Assumptions